chris-caballero/Ticket-Classification-App/README.md

 2. The frontend sends the text and model type to the backend API.
 3. The backend preprocesses the text and uses the selected model to predict the topic.
 4. The predicted topic is displayed on the web interface.

+## Project Structure

+- **client**: Contains the frontend code of the web application, including HTML, CSS, and JavaScript files.
+- **server**: Contains the backend code for the Flask web server.
+- **server/models**: Holds the trained text classification model, schema module and related utilities.

 ## Future Enhancements